saebyn/django-flag/README.md

 #### FlaggedContent

 This model keeps a reference to the flagged object, store its current status, the flags count, the last moderator, and, eventually, its creator (the user who created the flagged object)
+The `count` is the sum of all `FlagInstance` for the flagged object with a `status` of 1 (the moderations flag are ignored in the count)

 #### FlagInstance

-Each flag is stored in this model, which store the user/flagger, the flagged content, an optional comment, and the date of the flag
+Each flag is stored in this model, which store the user/flagger, the flagged content, an optional comment, the date of the flag, and the status (to keep history)

 You can add a flag programmatically with :